 Aloha!
 I'm a therapist.
 I specialise in both kinds of weird.

 Melanie Brockwell is the founder of MetaphOracle.
 She has a Diploma of Counselling from the Australian Institute of Professional Counsellors and a Bachelor's in Society, Life & Learning from Macquarie University.
 She specialises in out-of-the-box projects of distress, design, debrief and development.
 Melanie is highly intelligent and deeply considered with a bespoke approach to being with that employs formal, folk and fringe operations to meet client needs.

 She is not affiliated with any religious, spiritual, therapeutic or academic theories.
 Her work is an innovative mix of curious compassion and inclusive leadership -- two concepts she details in her first book, H2BM.
 She offers mentorship to other academics and professionals who find themselves working within a structure they wish to change, or with tools they wish to upgrade.
 She also plans to publish a Ph.D on her research.

 In addition to her private practice, Melanie designs open-ended online experiences.
-These self-paced processes ask questions and inviting the user to make visible their own assumptions about the answers they provide.
+These self-paced processes ask questions and invite the user to make visible their own assumptions about the answers they provide.
 These assumptions, once discovered, then become the objects of inquiry; the user is invited to ask after their own judgements about these assumptions.
 The user's assumptions and judgements are, at all times, accepted as purposeful and worthwhile.
 Nothing is identified as pathological.

 Before MetaphOracle, Melanie operated as a counsellor and confidante in many other positions - bartender, data entry clerk, personal assistant, waitress, bottle shop attendant, arts co-ordinator, social and emotional well-being facilitator, song writer, business and web techspert, cosmetics and candle-making instructor, oracle card reader, artist, and call centre officer.
 While her C.V. looks meandering and fickle it's the ultimate demonstration of being with; it shows what happens when we focus on the value of our experience more than the appearance of competence, on the richness of our awareness more than the performance of compliance, and on the wholeness of living more than the perception of consistency.